melvyn2/PySteamAuth/README.md

 You can change this behavior by passing `--force-onefile` or `--force-onedir` to `make.py`.
 Packaging into a single file sometimes causes issues, so only use `--force-onefile` when necessary.
-When packaged into a folder, the executable cannot be separated from the folder's contents.
+When packaged into a folder, the executable cannot be separated from the folder's contents, but it launches much faster.

 Known Issues
 ------------